-If necessary, consult your authorized Apple dealer or an experienced radio/television technician for additional suggestions.
-You may find helpful the following booklet, prepared by the Federal Communications Commission: Interference Handbook (stock number 004-000-00345-4).
+If necessary, consult the service and support information that came with your computer for instructions on how to contact an Apple-authorized service provider or Apple for assistance.
+Or contact an experienced radio/television technician for additional suggestions.
+You may find helpful the following booklet, prepared by the Federal Communications Commission: Interference Handbook (stock number 004-000-00493-1).
 This booklet is available from the U.S. Government Printing Office, Washington, DC 20402.